Trump has doubts about intel chief's warning on cyberattacks

 President Trump says he doesn’t know if he agrees with a warning from Director of National Intelligence Dan Coats about the “critical” threat of potentially devastating cyberattacks targeting U.S. systems.

-In congressional testimony last week, Coats said the country’s digital infrastructure is “literally under attack” and warned that among state actors, Russia is the “worst offender.”
+In public remarks at the Hudson Institute last week, Coats said the country’s digital infrastructure is “literally under attack” and warned that among state actors, Russia is the “worst offender.”

 Following his meeting with Russian President Vladimir Putin on Monday, Mr. Trump cast doubt on the intelligence community’s conclusion that Russia interfered in the 2016 elections.
 In response, Coats issued a statement saying U.S. intelligence has been “clear in our assessments of Russian meddling” and that the intelligence agencies “we will continue to provide unvarnished and objective intelligence in support of our national security.”